cognitedata/inso-bootstrap-cli/README.md

 - `raw:[read,write,list]`

 The `prepare` command creates a new CDF Group named `cdf:bootstrap` with this capabilities.
-The command requires an AAD Group ID to link to, which typically for a new project its the one configured for the CDF Group named `oidc-admin-group`.
+The command requires an AAD Group ID to link to, which typically for a new project is the one configured for the CDF Group named `oidc-admin-group`.
 How to aquire it:

 1. Login to Fusion